-- (ii) prior converted cropland; however, notwithstanding the determination of an area's status as prior converted cropland by any federal agency other than EPA, the final authority regarding Clean Water Act jurisdiction remains with EPA. - (78) "wetlands" means those areas that are inundated or saturated by surface or groundwater at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions, and generally include swamps, marshes, bogs, and similar areas; - (79) "whole effluent toxicity" means the aggregate toxic effect of an effluent measured directly by a toxicity test.
+(ii) prior converted cropland; however, notwithstanding the determination of an area's status as prior converted cropland by any federal agency other than EPA, the final authority regarding Clean Water Act jurisdiction remains with EPA.

+(78) "wetlands" means those areas that are inundated or saturated by surface or groundwater at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions, and generally include swamps, marshes, bogs, and similar areas;

+(79) "whole effluent toxicity" means the aggregate toxic effect of an effluent measured directly by a toxicity test.

-(80) "severe property damage" means substantial physical damage to property, damage to treatment facilities that causes them to become inoperable, or substantial and permanent loss of natural resources that can reasonably be expected to occur in the absence of a bypass; in this paragraph, "severe property damage" does not include economic loss caused by delays in production.
+(80) "severe property damage" means substantial physical damage to property, damage to treatment facilities which causes them to become inoperable, or substantial and permanent loss of natural resources which can reasonably be expected to occur in the absence of a bypass.
+Severe property damage does not mean economic loss caused by delays in production.
 (Eff.
-7/29/2006, Register 179; am /, Register)
+7/29/2006, Register 179; am 11/10/2007, Register 184)